heyhey-tech/Astra-backend/README.md

 - 500 Internal Server Error if there was an error while sending the email.

 ### POST /verify-code
 This endpoint receives a verification code in the request body and compares it with the code sent in the verification email.
-If the codes match, the email address is considered verified.
+If the codes match, the email address is considered verified, the user is considered registered and the email and password are saved in the database.

 **Request Body;**